Reed Cordish: Politics

 Cordish directed the Agency Beachhead teams for President-Elect Donald Trump during the 2016 presidential transition.

 In January 2017, Cordish was appointed Assistant to the President for Intergovernmental and Technology Initiatives.
 Cordish was part of the Office of American Innovation, led by Trump Senior Adviser Jared Kushner, with a directive to overhaul government functions using ideas from the business sector.
 Other members of the Office of American Innovation included National Economic Council Director Gary Cohn, Assistant to the President and Senior Counselor for Economic Initiatives Dina Powell, and Assistant to the President and Director of Strategic Initiatives Chris Liddell.
 Mr. Cordish played a principal role in domestic policy initiatives including Workforce Development and Criminal Justice Reform.

 Cordish resigned in February 2018, saying that he never planned to stay with the administration for more than a year and that his policy role was complete.

 Personal life

 In 2010, he married Margaret “Maggie” Katz in a ceremony at his home in Baltimore.
 He and his wife are close friends and neighbors of Jared Kushner and Ivanka Trump.
 Ivanka introduced the couple who would later work in the White House under the Kushners.
 Mrs. Cordish is a student at Johns Hopkins University.

-Reed Cordish is active in his community, and currently serves on the Board of Trustees for the teaching hospital at Johns Hopkins University.
+Reed Cordish is active in his community, and currently Chairman of the Board of Trustees for Johns Hopkins Hospital.
 In 2012, the university opened and dedicated the Cordish Lacrosse Center.

+He is on the Board of Trustees for the National Medal of Honor Museum.